ss-lab-cancerunit/SenescenceKG/README.md

 This project was produced as a member of the [Samarajiwa lab](https://www.samarajiwa-lab.org/) at the Cambridge MRC cancer unit.
-Thank you to the entire group, who have been extremely welcoming, helpful, and supportive of my work.
+Thank you to the entire group, who have been extremely welcoming, helpful, and supportive during my tenure here.
 Special thanks to Dr. Samarajiwa himself, who has been an invaluable mentor throughout the process.

 This project explores the biological mechanisms of cellular ageing - also called "senescence" -